saberland/saber/website/pages/docs/theming.md

 title: Theming
 ---

-Themes are used to manage layouts, extend Saber's browser APIs and Node.js APIs.
+Themes are used to manage layouts and Saber's browser APIs and Node.js APIs.

 By default Saber uses a built-in theme, if you want to use a custom theme you can simply set it in config file like this `saber-config.yml`: